hamouda-bagh/Quant-Fin-Basics/README.md

 ### Chapter 3 Properties of Brownian Motion

+This chapter studies the properties of Brownian motion in more detail.
+In particular it introduces the notion of quadratic variation that is central to Itô calculus.
+The Poisson process is also presented as a point of comparison with Brownian motion.

 ### Chapter 4 Martingales

+The class of stochastic processes known as martingales is introduced here.
+It is built on the conditional expectation, which is defined as a projection in the space of random variables with finite variance.
+Elementary martingales, such as geometric Brownian motion, are given as examples.
+One of the powers of Itô calculus is to give a systematic way to construct martingales using Brownian motion.
+Martingales are useful, as some probabilistic computations are simplified in this framework.
+For example, solving the gambler’s ruin problem using martingales is illustrated.

 ### Chapter 5 Itô Calculus

+The Itô integral is constructed as a limit of a martingale transform of Brownian motion.
+The martingale transform is analogous to Riemann sums in standard calculus.
+Itô’s formula, which can be seen as the fundamental theorem of Itô calculus, is also numerically verified.
+This is where we start to explore the beautiful interplay between partial differential equations (PDE) and stochastic processes.

 ### Chapter 6 Multivariate Itô Calculus